-Particularly relevant to our discussion of offensive humor in general is de Sousa’s subsequent claim that the sexist nature of the joke is also evident from the fact that eliminating its gendered aspects, or replacing the woman with a man, would rid the joke of its humor.
-Thereby, he in fact suggests a kind of “test” through which we can determine whether a joke is sexist or not.
+Particularly relevant to our discussion of offensive humor in general is de Sousa’s subsequent claim that the sexist nature of the joke is also evident from the fact that eliminating its gendered aspects or replacing the woman with a man would rid the joke of its humor.
+Thereby, he in fact suggests a kind of ‘test’ through which we can determine whether a joke is sexist or not.
 In its simplified form, the test is based on a single central principle, which stipulates that in order to laugh at the joke we must accept one or more sexist propositions.
-Ergo, eliminating the sexist or gendered aspect of the joke, or replacing the women in the joke with men (which would cancel out the aspect of sexism towards women anyway), would also rid the joke of its humor.
+Thus, eliminating the sexist or gendered aspect of the joke or replacing the women in the joke with men (which would cancel out the aspect of sexism towards women anyway) would also rid the joke of its humor.

-As I see it, de Sousa’s argument implies that a joke relying on offensive propositions is no different than an utterance that raises these same propositions in a serious manner.
-Indeed, there is a separation to be made between the “positions” of the speaker or the person who finds the joke amusing, and the “positions” of the joke.
-However, if we concede that in order to find the joke amusing one has to accept the offensive positions, this suggests that when the speaker invites the addressee to enjoy offensive humorous speech, this invitation contains the offensive positions required to laugh at it.
-Therefore, it should be given the same treatment as regular speech containing serious offensive statements.
-In other words, the deployment of humorous speech contains the implied proposition: “I think this joke is funny; I think you will find this joke funny too,” and this statement is a kind of declaration on behalf of the speaker that he or she has accepted the positions necessary to enjoy the joke.
+De Sousa’s argument implies that a joke relying on offensive propositions is no different than an utterance that raises these same propositions in a serious manner.
+Indeed, there is a separation to be made between the ‘positions’ of the speaker or the person who finds the joke amusing and the ‘positions’ of the joke (Connolly and Haydar 2005).
+However, if we concede that in order to find the joke amusing one has to accept the offensive positions, this suggests that when the speaker invites the addressee to enjoy offensive humorous speech this invitation contains the offensive positions required to laugh at it.
+Therefore, it should be given the same treatment as regular speech containing seriously offensive statements.
+In other words, the deployment of humorous speech contains the implied proposition: ‘I think this joke is funny; I think you will find this joke funny too.’
+This statement is a kind of declaration on behalf of the speaker that he or she has accepted the positions necessary to enjoy the joke.

 Nevertheless, de Sousa’s reasoning has its critics.
-Berys Gaut argues that there is no requirement to wholeheartedly adopt the offensive worldview in order to laugh at the offensive joke; rather, one can simply “imagine” it, “suppose” it, or hold it temporarily for the sake of amusement alone.
-A similar counterargument is made by both Robert Provine and David Benatar.
-Benatar opines that there is no need to accept the stereotype latent in the joke in order to laugh at it; it is enough to be familiar with it in order to understand the funny element of the joke.
-To support his claim, he presents the following joke about a supposedly made-up ethnic group.
-Here, we shall use the joke using the "made-up" group – the "Xs":
+Gaut (1998) argues that there is no requirement to wholeheartedly adopt the offensive worldview in order to laugh at the offensive joke; rather, one can simply ‘imagine’ or ‘suppose’ it, or hold it temporarily for the sake of amusement alone.
+A similar argument is made in both Provine (1987) and Benatar (1999).
+Benatar opines, similarly to Smuts (2010), that there is no need to accept the stereotype latent in the joke in order to laugh at it; it is enough to be familiar with it in order to understand the funny element of the joke.
+To support his claim, he presents the following joke about (what he erroneously thinks is) an invented ethnic group.
+Here, we shall elaborate the joke using an actual invented group, ‘the Xs’:

-Question: Why do Xs have so many scars round their mouths on Mondays?
+Q: Why do Xs have so many scars around their mouths on Mondays?

-Answer: Because they practice eating with a knife and fork on Sundays.
+A: Because they practice eating with a knife and fork on Sundays.

 Here, we have no information at all about the made-up ethnic group, including any prejudice or stereotype, and yet we can still find the joke funny thanks to our understanding of the incongruity in the joke, which is what delivers its sting.
-It also makes it clear to us that the Xs “stereotypically” don’t know how to eat with a knife and fork.
+It also makes it clear to us that the Xs stereotypically do not know how to eat with a knife and fork.
 Therefore, it is unnecessary to hold any unacceptable positions against a specific ethnic group to enjoy this joke or even to tell it.